Quickstart

 We will use a simulated example dataset representing a clinical trial for blood pressure.
 The relevant endpoint is the change in Systolic Blood Pressure (SBP) from baseline (sbp_change).

-We consider an analysis model where we want to find the treatment effect (trt) on sbp_change.
-The model will adjust for baseline_sbp as a prognostic variable (predictor of the outcome) and explore region and comorbidity as predictive variables (potential treatment effect modifiers).
+We consider a model where we want to find the treatment effect (trt) on sbp_change.
+The model will adjust for baseline_sbp as a prognostic variable (predictor of the outcome) and explore multiple subgroup variables as predictive variables (potential treatment effect modifiers):

 First, let’s load the libraries and create the data.